znframework/znframework/README.md

 <h3>Detaylar (Details)</h3>

 ZN Framework ile ilgili tüm detaylar <a href='http://www.zntr.net'>zntr.net</a> adresinde mevcuttur.
 Sizleri aramızda görmekten şeref duyarız.<br>
-(All details of the Framework is available at http://www.zntr.net ZN.
+(All details of the Framework is available at <a href='http://www.zntr.net'>zntr.net</a> ZN.
 We would be honored to see you among us.)

 <h3>Şimdi Kullanın (Use Now)</h3>
 ZN kod çatısını kullanmak için aşağıdaki bağlantıya gitmeniz yeterlidir.<br>